ReviewNB/jupyterlab-gitplus/README.md

 A JupyterLab plugin for version control of Jupyter notebooks.
 It can,

-- Create & push commits to GitHub from JupyterLab
+- Push GitHub commits from JupyterLab
 - Create GitHub pull request from JupyterLab

 ## Demo